abhi21121211/project-pa/packages/runtime/README.md

 - ⏩ **Auto-Advance**: Seamlessly moves to the next step after a set duration.
 - 🔄 **State Persistence**: Remembers the current step across page reloads and redirects.
 - 📱 **Responsive**: Fully optimized for desktop and mobile devices.
+- 🎭 **Two Modes**: Full project tour OR current page explanation only.

 ## Installation & Usage